Castillet

-The Castillet (or Castellet, small castle) is an ancient fortification and city gate located in Perpignan (Pyrénées-Orientales, France).
+The Castillet ([kəstiˈʎet] or Castellet in Standard Catalan, meaning small castle) is an ancient fortification and city gate located in Perpignan (Pyrénées-Orientales, France).
 Today, this monument, a strong symbol of the city, has become a museum: Museu Català de les Arts i Tradicions Populars (Catalan Museum of Popular Arts and Traditions).

-The Castillet was made of three parts : the big Castillet, the small Castillet (former city gate), and a polygonal bastion.
+The Castillet was made of three parts: the big Castillet, the small Castillet (former city gate), and a polygonal bastion.
 The bastion was destroyed in the early 20th century, but the big and small Castillet were saved from demolition.